African Dance & Drum

-Cape Cod African Dance & Drum, including master African drummers and professional African-American dancer Tara Murphy, offer an exciting educational program for school assemblies, performances and family events.
-With highly favorable reviews, they have been presenting performances and workshops regularly throughout Cape Cod and the New England area at public and private schools, colleges, libraries and family events.
-By watching and participating, students are exposed to the West African cultural tradition.
+Ammaya Dance & Drum includes master African drummers and a diverse group of professional artists.
+The ensemble offers an exciting educational program for school assemblies, performances and family events.
+With highly favorable reviews, they have been presenting performances and workshops regularly throughout the New England area at public and private schools, colleges, libraries, senior residences and family events.
+By watching and participating, students and participants are exposed to West African cultural traditions.
 They take something very special with them: African dance, rhythm and song!

 - Students then have the chance to try the African dances themselves!
 They may come up and dance with the ensemble in a group, learning simple traditional movements.

-- Next, our lead drummer teaches a beautiful call and response song from his homeland.
+- Next, our lead drummer teaches a beautiful call and response African song from his home country.